-All employees who have worked for their employer for at least 2 years, have the right not to be unfairly dismissed and if you are, you may be entitled to unfair dismissal compensation.
+All employees who have worked for their employer for at least 2 years, have the right not to be unfairly dismissed.

-If you have worked for your employer for less time, you will still have this right if the dismissal is for one of a specified number of ‘automatic reasons’.
-Automatic reasons include:
+If you have worked for your employer for less time, you will still have this right if the dismissal is because of an of ‘automatic reasons’ such as pregnancy.

 What does ‘dismissal’ mean?

 A dismissal can be an actual dismissal (where your employer ends the employment) or a constructive dismissal (when you resign because your employer committed a serious breach of your contract).
-If you are employed for a fixed period and at the end of the period your contract is not renewed, this too, is a dismissal.
-Often unfair dismissals can be disguised as redundancy so our team can advise you on your redundancy rights and ensure your ex-employer is meeting legal expectations within your circumstance.
+If you are employed for a fixed period and at the end of the period your contract is not renewed, this is is also a ‘dismissal’.

 Unfair Dismissal claims

 Unfair dismissal claims are brought in the Employment Tribunal.
 The time-limits are short and strict.